marvlach/docker-dsml/README.md

 ```
 docker compose up -d
 ```
-The Jupyter lab server will run on http://localhost:8899.
+The Jupyter lab server will run on http://localhost:8888, so the port should be available.
 You can change that in docker-compose.yml.

 To access the Jupyter lab server you need to get the token required.
 To do that, run
 ```